Poniverse/Pony.fm/DOCKER-README.md

 # Pony.fm Docker development

-Pony.fm runs in a container in production (nginx + php-fpm + ffmpeg +
-AtomicParsley all baked into one image — see `Dockerfile`).
+Pony.fm runs in a container in production (FrankenPHP running Laravel Octane, plus ffmpeg + AtomicParsley all baked into one image — see `Dockerfile`).
 For local development the recommended setup is:

 - **Dependencies in Docker** — `docker compose up -d` gives you Postgres and Elasticsearch (and optionally beanstalkd).